foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-3.md

 What SSE Engine Fixes is for engine bugs, the **Unofficial Skyrim Special Edition Patch** is for the rest of the game.
 Usually shortened to **USSEP**, it fixes a ton of various issues and serves as the base for most modded setups.
 Some of its changes have been controversial, but considering how deeply embedded the USSEP is in the general modding scene with countless mods directly requiring it, installing it is highly recommended.

-- Download and install the latest main file of the [**Unofficial Skyrim Special Edition Patch**](https://www.nexusmods.com/skyrimspecialedition/mods/266).
+- Download and install the latest main file of the [Unofficial Skyrim Special Edition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/266).

 After installing and activating the USSEP, you will notice that it is different from the other mods we installed so far.
 In a way, it is the first "regular" mod that we installed: As you can see in the **Contents** column in Mod Organizer 2, it contains multiple file types, including a plugin.
 This plugin should now also show up in the right pane, the load order.
 We will take a closer look at all of the USSEP's files very soon, but for now there are a few more mods to be installed first.